isaka-james/calculator/README.md

 - **Development Time:** 2 hours
 - **Access the Calculator:** [jQuery Calculator](https://reprogamaco.github.io/calculator)

+## ⚠️ UPDATE
+- I disable the tracking analysis.
+- It is  working on **firefox** browser, other browsers not guarenteed to work!.
+- To fetch results(**calculator answers**) takes like 5 seconds, hope to improve later.

 ## Features

 - **Arithmetic Operations:** Perform basic arithmetic operations such as addition, subtraction, multiplication, and division with ease.